Hello Warrior Parents, a minivan on two wheels or four? Which one are you driving?

-I am a real mom of a child with special needs and although we are doing well, we still have our challenges, so it might be good to throw in a few blog posts from the here and now.
+I am a real mom of a child with special needs.
+Although we are doing well, we still have our challenges.
+So I thought it might be good to throw in a few blog posts from the here and now.
 Especially when I feel so moved to do so in the hopes it helps you on your journey as well.

 I hopped in my car and I followed this van which turned out to be going to a day school.
 I called the school to explain what’s been going on for the past year.
 The secretary seemed completely apologetic and promised to do something about it.
-Whether or not something happens I don’t know, BUT these vans have let loose some emotions I’ve had that I thought would be helpful to share with you.
+Whether or not something happened, I don’t know.
+BUT these vans have let loose some emotions I’ve had that I thought would be helpful to share with you.

 See, the thing is, it could’ve easily have been our outcome, that my daughter once she was older, be driven in a van like that.
 In fact, the thought of her potentially going to live in a group home absolutely terrified me.
 No one in my mind would love and care for my daughter like her mother.
 It was my obsession to make her as healthy as possible.
 It was my mission to get her as many interventions to make her as independent as possible.

 I am not saying that every child will have her outcome, but every child deserves the ability to have the resources to strive for a better future.

 “Have I done everything in my power to get the maximum possible results from my child’s future?”

 If you feel stuck, you feel hopeless, you want to throw up the white flag, or you have nowhere to turn, I am here for you.